dizzib/WhoDoTheyServe.com/site/app/doc/about.md

 ### About

-WhoDoTheyServe.com is a non-profit [opensource] effort to visualise the global political, financial and corporate power structure.
+WhoDoTheyServe.com is a non-profit [opensource] effort to map the global political, financial and corporate power structure.
 A secondary purpose is to highlight possible
 [conflict of interest][coi].

-Actors and connections are backed up with evidence from reputable and official sources in an attempt to keep this site grounded in fact and not speculation or conspiracy theory.
+Actors and connections are backed up with evidence from reputable sources in an attempt to keep this site grounded in fact.

 This site is experimental and open to new ideas/suggestions which you can add to [github issues][issues].